1. Understanding the problem

 How many are invalid?

 A significant number of planning applications received are ‘invalid’.
-This means checking that some required documents are missing, incomplete or incorrectly formatted.
-Our understanding – based on conversations with 40+ councils – is that typically 50% or more of all applications are ‘invalid’, so the application needs to be resubmitted.
+This means checking whether some required documents are missing, incomplete or incorrectly formatted.
+Typically 50% or more of all applications are ‘invalid’, so the application needs to be resubmitted.
 In some cases, applications go around this cycle as many as 9 times.

 Applicants have to wait 11 days for their application to be validated (in the case of small projects).
 If an application is invalid, it causes an average delay of 34 days before it is resubmitted.
 Around 10% are withdrawn entirely.